 In the bedroom, the central theme of brown oak can be found in the wall behind the bed.

-But the highlight of this home is in the bathroom on the top floor, where a specially designed bathtub was created in the overhanging niche of the master bedroom tower.
+But the highlight of this home is in the white bathroom (opens in new tab) on the top floor, where a specially designed bathtub was created in the overhanging niche of the master bedroom tower.

 This bathtub was created from HI-MACS®, and appears to have been cut from a solid piece, blending seamlessly into the HI-MACS® walls.
 The material’s non-porous nature and its invisible seams not only provide a waterproof surface but also make it easy to clean.